A Place to Sit: A Perspective on Ultralight Camp Chairs - Backpacking Light

 DISCLOSURE (Updated April 9, 2024)

-- Product mentions in this article are made by the author with no compensation in return.
-In addition, Backpacking Light does not accept compensation or donated/discounted products in exchange for product mentions or placements in editorial coverage.
+- Backpacking Light does not accept compensation or donated/discounted products in exchange for product mentions or placements in editorial coverage.
 Some (but not all) of the links in this review may be affiliate links.
 If you click on one of these links and visit one of our affiliate partners (usually a retailer site), and subsequently place an order with that retailer, we receive a commission on your entire order, which varies between 3% and 15% of the purchase price.
 Affiliate commissions represent less than 15% of Backpacking Light's gross revenue.
 More than 70% of our revenue comes from Membership Fees.
 So if you'd really like to support our work, don't buy gear you don't need - support our consumer advocacy work and become a Member instead.
 Learn more about affiliate commissions, influencer marketing, and our consumer advocacy work by reading our article Stop wasting money on gear.

 Home › Forums › A Place to Sit: A Perspective on Ultralight Camp Chairs